-One from my personal repertoire with a little inspiration from Ottelenghi, this recipe uses showcases two of my favourite of these blends beautifully!
+One from my personal repertoire with a little inspiration from Ottolenghi, this recipe uses showcases two of my favourite of these blends beautifully!
 The Moroccan Ras el Hanout creates an aromatic outer crust whilst the eggplant becomes soft and silky inside.
-The zingy harissa yoghurt is the perfect picante, cooling finish to marry with the rich, deep notes of the Moroccan Ras el Hanout.
+The zingy harissa yoghurt is the perfect Picante, cooling finish to marry with the rich, deep notes of the Moroccan Ras el Hanout.

 I either serve the two halves as a main meal with some salad or one half alongside some roast lamb or chicken as a side dish.
 This also makes the perfect dish as a side at a BBQ.
 If I have, I also love to top these with some pomegranate seeds as a sweet finishing touch.